ZcashFoundation/zecwallet/README.md

 ### Support or other questions
 Tweet at [@zcashqtwallet](https://twitter.com/zcashqtwallet) for help.

-_PS: zcash-qt-wallet is NOT an official wallet, and is not affiliated with the Zerocoin Electric Coin Company in any way._
+_PS: zec-qt-wallet is NOT an official wallet, and is not affiliated with the Zerocoin Electric Coin Company in any way._